pabloebers/pabloebers/README.md

-- 👋 Hi, I’m @pabloebers
+- 👋 Welcome to my GitHub, I’m @pabloebers.
-- 👀 I’m interested in web development and video games :D
+- 👀 I’m interested in Programming and Video Games.
-- 🌱 I’m currently learning HTML and CSS.
+- 🌱 I’m currently learning HTML, CSS, Git and GitHub.
-- 📫 You can reach me at PabloEber010@gmail.com / @kuroxkenshi on instagram.
+- 📫 You can reach me at my email: PabloEber010@gmail.com or at my LinkedIn: https://www.linkedin.com/in/pabloebers/

 <!---
 pabloebers/pabloebers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.